WEOL

-WEOL (930 AM) is a commercial radio station licensed to serve Elyria, Ohio, and features a talk and sports radio format.
-Owned by the Elyria-Lorain Broadcasting Co., WEOL services Lorain and Medina counties and the western parts of Greater Cleveland.
-The station is the local affiliate for The Ramsey Show, Daliah Wachs, Jim Bohannon and Kim Komando, Fox Sports Radio and ABC News Radio, and the Cleveland Guardians, Cleveland Cavaliers, Columbus Blue Jackets, and Ohio State radio networks.
+WEOL (930 AM) is a non-commercial radio station licensed to Elyria, Ohio, United States.
+Currently owned by the Elyria-Lorain Broadcasting Company and operated by St. Peter the Rock Media, Inc, it features a Catholic–oriented religious format as a full-time simulcast of WCCR, serving Lorain and Medina counties and the western parts of Greater Cleveland.
+The station's transmitter is in nearby Grafton; in addition to a standard analog transmission, WEOL simulcasts over low-power analog Elyria translator W262DM (100.3 FM), and is available online via WCCR's website.

-WEOL's studios are located in Elyria, and the station transmitter resides in nearby Grafton.
-In addition to a standard analog transmission, WEOL simulcasts over low-power analog Elyria translator W262DM (100.3 FM), and is available online.
+From 1948 to 2025, this station featured a full-service radio format oriented towards Lorain County.

 History

 WEOL signed on October 17, 1948, at both 930 kHz and 107.3 MHz, in Elyria, Ohio with studios in the Elyria Savings and Trust Building in downtown Elyria.
 The FM installations, like most of the era, were established as an adjunct to the AM programming.
 Both stations were owned by the newly created Elyria-Lorain Broadcasting Co.
 The station's early years were spent fighting for its very survival.
 In the 1930s and 1940s, the Lorain Journal (today known as The Morning Journal) enjoyed a monopoly in news coverage and advertising revenue in Lorain.
 With the establishment of WEOL, however, the Journal feared the presence of this new competitor.
 In response, the Journal unofficially instituted an "exclusivity policy" that prevented Journal advertisers from doing business with WEOL.
 WEOL's owners sued Journal Publishing, and it went all the way to the U.S. Supreme Court.
 In the 1951 decision Lorain Journal Co. v.
 United States, 343 U.S. 143, it was found that the Journal violated key provisions of the Sherman Antitrust Act by seeking to maintain their near monopoly on advertising revenue.
 In addition, the Journal was found to have acted in a "predatory" and illegal manner.

 On May 15, 1958, Elyria-Lorain Broadcasting Co. was purchased by the Lorain County Printing and Publishing Company, making it a wholly owned subsidiary.
 LCP&P also owns the Elyria Chronicle-Telegram and Medina Gazette; in effect forming a radio/newspaper duopoly.
 This arrangement has lasted to this day, grandfathered by FCC legislation that now prohibits such arrangements.
 Through the 1950s, WEOL was a "real hot rocker," playing the early gyrating rhythms of rock 'n roll to sock hops throughout Lorain County, and as far away as Ontario, Canada.
 By this same time, records show that the station had obtained a construction permit in the mid-1950s for WEOL-TV on channel 31, but the television station never made it on the air.